The collegewide doctor of philosophy degree in the College of Communication & Information Sciences is designed to:

 Doctoral Plan of Study Requirement

 It is recommended that students in the doctoral program in communication and information sciences file an advisor-approved Plan of Study in their first semester in the program.
 It is strongly recommended students do this no later than the semester during which they will complete 12 hours of university course credit that they plan to count toward their degree requirements.
 It is required that students do this no later than the semester during which they will complete 30 hours of university and/or transfer course credit.
-By the time each doctoral student has completed 30 graduate semester hours of university and/or transfer credit, the student must have a doctoral Plan of Study approved by the dean of the University of Alabama Graduate School.
+By the time each doctoral student has completed 30 graduate semester hours of university and/or transfer credit, the student must have a doctoral Plan of Study approved by the Office for Graduate Studies.
 Failure to obtain approval of the Plan of Study by the completion of 30 hours may result in the student’s having a hold placed on future registrations.

-Students admitted to the doctoral program may be required to complete additional coursework to be prepared for doctoral-level (600-level) study and research in communication and information sciences, at the discretion of the student's program advisory committee or the C&IS associate dean for graduate studies.
+Students admitted to the doctoral program may be required to complete additional coursework to be prepared for doctoral-level (600-level) study and research in communication and information sciences, at the discretion of the student's program advisory committee or the Office for Graduate Studies.

 Doctoral students who begin the program with incomplete master's theses must complete the master's thesis during the first year of doctoral study.
 Students must provide official transcripts of their master's degree work as evidence that their master's degree has been awarded.
 If a student fails to provide the transcript, the College may refuse to administer the PhD preliminary examination and/or may withdraw financial support.
 The Graduate School may nullify the doctoral program admission.